SymX: Energy-based Simulation from Symbolic Expressions: Applications

 \subsection{Coupling Multiple Systems}

-The ability to couple multiple interacting physical systems, each one with its own list of degrees of freedom, is an important feature of our framework.
-This requires a global assembly method as described in Section~\ref{sec:assembly}.

-In this section we show simulations with multiple coupled systems where a manual implementation of the derivatives and the logic code to put the simulation together would have taken a lot of time and effort.
-Our framework just requires the initial simulation data and one symbolic definition of each energy.
-This also makes it very easy to develop complex simulation systems with multiple people since energy definitions are independent from each other, enhancing productivity.
+An important feature of our proposed system is the ability to handle multiple sets of degrees of freedom, a requirement when simulating coupling between different physical systems.

-First, we simulated a car model (see Fig.~\ref{fig:teaser}) by coupling a rigid body system with joints and dampers with a deformable solid system for the tires.
-For the rigid body system we use the formulation presented by Macklin et al.~\shortcite{MEM+20} for the inertia energy and formulate constraint energies using the penalty method
+\paragraph*{Drifting car} We simulate a car model (see Fig.~\ref{fig:teaser}) by coupling a rigid body system with joints and deformable volumetric solids for the tires. \chf{ For the rigid body dynamics and the corresponding inertia terms we use the formulation presented by~\citet{MEM+20}.
+Alternatively, \framework also supports implementing the potentials for the rigid body formulation introduced by~\citet{RigidIPC} or for Affine Bodies~\cite{AffineBodies}.
+Note that \framework supports the non-linear DoF mappings that typically arise in rigid body simulations (e.g. quaternion manipulations), as these can be incorporated into the energy definitions themselves. }